songlaa/kubernetes-security-training/content/en/docs/kubernetes-basics/02-Secure-Workload/02/_sec-frontend.md

 ```

 We could use stricter seccomp profiles for certain pods or log the usage of certain syscalls in our environment like this.

+Task 1.2.4: (Advanced) Secure the pod with two containers

+Remember the Pod with 2 containers from previous tasks?
+Does it need all capabilities and root rights?
+Please add the necessary security context to it and see if it still runs.